Valliyappan-2002/Employee-Management-System/README.md

 # Employee-Management-System
-This is an django powered web site code
+Code for django powered web site to manage employees in organisation.